 If the person does not have the capacity to give informed consent or has capacity but does not give informed consent (i.e. is refusing), the authorised psychiatrist is then empowered to make a treatment decision for the person only if they are satisfied that there is no less restrictive way for the person to be treated other than the treatment proposed (s 71(3)).

 “Treatment decision” is not defined, but arguably, it refers to any decision to provide compulsory treatment.
-For example, prescribing a particular psychiatric medication, providing psychological treatment or even making significant changes to a person’s dose of antipsychotic medication could all be individual treatment decisions.
+For example, prescribing a particular psychiatric medication, providing psychological treatment or making significant changes to a person’s dose of antipsychotic medication.